Kadhalil Sodhappuvadhu Yeppadi: Production

 Siddharth watched the 10-minute Tamil short film Kadhalil Sodhappuvadhu Yeppadi by Balaji Mohan and found it interesting, developing his ambitions to turn it into a full-length feature film.
 Incidentally, Balaji was holding talks with S. Sashikanth of YNOT Studios then and was planning to approach Siddharth to play the male lead role; Siddharth joined the crew and also decided to co-produce the venture with cinematographer Nirav Shah on their newly launched banner Etaki Entertainment.
 Balaji completed the script in three months.
 Regarding the title, Siddharth added that the term sodhappal was commonly used by students and is "very sub-urban in nature".
 He further described it as a tribute to international films.

 Amala Paul joined the project in August 2011 as the lead actress.
 Balaji's assistant directors, Arjunan and Vignesh, played the role of Siddharth's friends; Siddharth ensured Balaji gave importance to those characters in the screenplay.
 Deepa Venkat dubbed for the speaking voice of Amala Paul in Tamil.
 The film also marked Bobby Simha's first major appearance in a feature film, where he was credited as Jayasimha.
 He noted that his role was larger than what it became onscreen, and although Balaji was apologetic, Simha did not mind.
 Siddharth wore checked shirts, a sling bag and a pair of chappals for his look in the film, owing to the attire he wore during college.

 The project began production in late 2011.
-Filming took place in Chennai, Hyderabad and Bangalore for an urban, modernistic backdrop; the locations were finalised during the pre-production stage itself.
-A few scenes were reshot for the Telugu version, under the title Love Failure, which had dialogues by Hanuman Choudary and different background actors.
-(Note: While the students giving advice are credited in Kadhalil Sodhappuvadhu Yeppadi, their respective actors are not credited in Love Failure.)
-Siddharth found it challenging to complete the film in eight months, in two different languages, but added that it helped him to be consistent in the project.
+Filming took place in Chennai, Hyderabad and Bangalore; the locations were finalised during the pre-production stage itself.
+Siddharth found it challenging to complete the film in eight months in both Tamil and Telugu, but added that it helped him to be consistent in the project.
 He later confirmed that filming was completed in a record 35 days.
 The film was edited by T. S. Suresh.